leantonionelson/inthemiddleofallthings/src/stories/stories/intrudent.md

 It is the witness.
 The last echo.

-And yet—something flickers.
+And yet – something flickers.
 Not light.
 Not warmth.
 A question.

 What if?

-That is all that remains of hope—
+That is all that remains of hope –
 A question without a voice,
 a ripple in the still lake of thought.